 Events include everything from concerts and traditional shows to balls and flamboyant processions.
 The highlight is Rose Monday Parade (two days before Ash Wednesday), with over 140 floats and thousands of people marching the streets of Cologne.

-One of the best Alpine events for business executives, Momentum Ski Festival consists of the City Ski Championships, the Alpine Business Forum, and a variety of après ski entertainment.
-Within the course of the event, between 2-5 February 2017, attendees will be treated to an exciting programme of comedy, live music, and club nights.
-The Momentum Ski Festival takes place in the famous ski resort of Verbier, Switzerland.
+One of the best Alpine events for business executives, Momentum Ski Festival comprises the City Ski Championships, the Alpine Business Forum, and a variety of après ski entertainment.
+Within the course of the event, between January 30, 2020 and February 2, 2020, attendees will be treated to an exciting programme of comedy, live music, and club nights.

 Altitude Comedy Festival, Mayrhofen, Austria

-From 11th to 17th December 2016, the lovely Tyrolean ski resort of Mayrhofen becomes home to Altitude Comedy Festival, a one-of-a-kind event that combines the adrenaline rush of the ski slopes with some of the biggest comedians in the world.
-Expect excellent skiing and snowboarding along with fantastic stand-up and musical comedy, late night parties, and great atmosphere.
+Every winter, the lovely Tyrolean ski resort of Mayrhofen becomes home to Altitude Comedy Festival, a one-of-a-kind event that combines the adrenaline rush of the ski slopes with some of the biggest comedians in the world.
+Expect excellent skiing and snowboarding, along with fantastic stand-up and musical comedy, late night parties, and great atmosphere.

 Ljubljana Dragon Carnival, Slovenia

 Each year on Shrove Saturday, the old center of Ljubljana comes alive with dance, puppet shows, and a colorful parade of masked characters.
-Ljubljana Dragon Carnival, also known as Shrovetide Carnival, is an excellent cultural experience, offering an insight into the country’s unique Shrovetide traditions.
+Also known as Shrovetide Carnival, Ljubljana Dragon Carnival is an excellent cultural experience, offering an insight into the country’s unique Shrovetide traditions.

 New Year’s Dive, The Netherlands

 If you happen to be in the Netherlands on January 1st, don’t miss their annual New Year’s Dive.
-Dating back to 1960, the tradition of starting the year fresh with a plunge in the sea is celebrated in more than 60 locations throughout the country, but the greatest dive can be observed on the beach of Scheveningen, where over 10.000 brave Dutch swimmers jump together into the chilly waters of the North Sea.
+Dating back to 1960, the tradition of starting the year fresh with a plunge in the sea is celebrated in more than 60 locations throughout the country.
+The greatest dive, however, can be observed on the beach of Scheveningen, where over 10.000 brave Dutch swimmers jump together into the chilly waters of the North Sea.
 One hell of a spectacle!